Home

 If you can't get the chin quite yet, try the lat pulldown machine.
 Sit down, grab the bar with both hands facing toward you, and add weight till you get the necessary strength.

-Even better, your local gym probably has a chin up machine too.
+Even better, your local gym probably has a chin-up machinetoo.
 This machine allows you to stand on a metal base and adjust how much weight you use to assist you.
-Work on reducing the assistance weight till you're doing regular chins.
+Work on reducing the assistance weight 'till you're doing regular chins.

 - Friend -

 If you have a friend to work with, you're in luck.
 And if you don't have one, go out and make one right now.
-Anyway, Have them as your spotter give you a helping hand on the way up.
+Anyway, have them as your spotter to give you a helping hand on the way up.
 They'll grab both ankles and give you the boost you need.

-Remember to only give the person doing the chins just enough of a boost.
+Remember to give the person doing the chins only just enough of a boost.
 Don't do their work for them.
-And work down to only supporting one ankle, and then just having them do chins all on their own.
+And work down to supporting only one ankle, and then just having them do chins all on their own.

 - Neg Chins -

-Variations for Fun & Brawn
+Variations For Fun And Brawn

 - Narrow Grip -